First descriptor computation

 -0.17762571 -0.05567855 -0.01701108]

 By using [0, 0, :] we selected the first hydrogen and the first m channel.
-As you the output shows the values are floating point numbers between -1.0 and 1.0.
-Values in this range are reasonable and can be directly used as input for a machine learning algorithm.
+As you the output shows the values are floating point numbers, representing the coefficients of the spherical expansion.

 Featomic is also able to process more than one structure within one function call.
 You can process a whole dataset with